Solyman Brown: Achievements and impact in medical field

-After 28 years in dental practice, he developed complications with his eyes hence losing proper eyesight, and resolved to start manufacturing synthetic teeth and set a dental supply entity.
+After 28 years in dental practice, Brown developed complications with his eyes and resolved to start manufacturing synthetic teeth.
 According to Everest, Brown established the New York Teeth Manufacturing firm to design artificial teeth in larger quantities.
-The company also published a newsletter, "The Forcep" but this has unfortunately failed in 1860.
+The company also published a newsletter, "The Forcep," which failed in 1860.

 Another achievement of Brown was correcting the terrible state of dentistry in the 19th Century.
 According to Ring, American dentistry was in turmoil during the early years of the nineteenth century.
 Ring notes that there were no proper statutory standards for treating individuals with dental problems.
 In Ring's words, "Then several visionary practitioners got together and turned the trade of dentistry into a profession; and foremost among these was Solyman Brown, a giant in dentistry who ranks with Chapin A. Harris and Horace Hayden."
 At that time, no laws existed regulating training dentists and qualifications before allowed to practice dentistry, given that there was no school of dentistry within and outside the United States.
 Therefore, practitioners were left to make their decisions concerning the establishment and treatment of dental diseases.
 This was the time when Brown stepped up to help rectify the worsening situation.
 Together with many farseeing and ethical dentists, such as Harris, Hayden, and Parmly, these men were informed of the necessity for ethical restrictions in dental practice.

 Brown was also a skilled woodworker and mason who built fine furniture.
 To quote Ring, "and when his fortunes fell in his middle years, he built his own house with his own two hands."
 He enlarged his house by adjoining it with a hall between them.

 Last days and death

-At the age of 86 in Dodge Centre, Minnesota, Solyman Brown died of pneumonia on 13th Feb 1876, as written by his daughter Augusta.
+At the age of 86 in Dodge Centre, Minnesota, Solyman Brown died of pneumonia on 13 Feb 1876.

 Before his untimely death, Solyman Brown left a note with the following words; "The truth is that in my present state, I enjoy a great deal and suffer a great deal."
-He was buried in the state of Minnesota by the organization.
-A monument was erected on his grave to his memory with bearing;
+He was buried in the state of Minnesota.
+A monument was erected on his grave to his memory that reads:

 "Ever his face was set to go Up toward Jerusalem.
 Ever he lived and walked as though He saw its golden beam".

-His wife, Elizabeth, also died seven years later.
-Together they left behind 84 descendants.
+His wife, Elizabeth, died seven years later.